conjoon/conjoon.github.io/docs/misc/create-conjoon.md

 **create-conjoon** > V1.0 is only compatible with **conjoon** V1.0 and up.
 If you want to install a previous version of **conjoon** with this tool, replace `latest` in `npx create-conjoon@latest` with the desired **version of create-conjoon**.

+### On merging configurations

+**create-conjoon** will try to merge configurations when the installation type is set to `release` and the target folder already contains an instance of **conjoon**.
+The configuration keys from the previous instance will only end up in the new instance if those keys are recognized by the version to be installed.

+Thus, if you have **added additional configuration** options, you need to add them **manually** to the new instance.

+A backup folder containing previous configuration files will be created during the merge process, so you can easily check which keys were not recognized by the installed instance.